Parijat-K/COVID-19-India-R0-Analysis/docs/index.md

   1. It helps us understand how effective our measures have been controlling an outbreak
   2. it gives us vital information about whether we should increase or reduce restrictions based on our competing goals of economic prosperity and human safety.
 [Well-respected epidemiologists argue](https://www.nytimes.com/2020/04/06/opinion/coronavirus-end-social-distancing.html) that tracking $R_t$ is the only way to manage through this crisis.

+### Limitations
+  - Few States and United Territories might be missing in the chart.
+That is due to either insufficient data or very few confirmed cases in those areas.

 ### Credits
   - This work is based on [Estimating COVID-19's R0 in Real-Time](https://github.com/k-sys/covid-19/blob/master/Realtime%20R0.ipynb) By Kevin Systrom
   - Special thanks to [Thejesh GN](https://thejeshgn.com) for collecting and maintaining the State wise COVID-19 data from the [Ministry of Health and Family Welfare, Government of India](https://www.mohfw.gov.in/) website.